 You’re just 10 minutes away from dessert with this Instant Pot Apple Crisp.
-This recipe combines sweet apples, caramelly brown sugar, crumbly oatmeal, and fragrant cinnamon to create a delicious treat that’s so easy, you’ll want to make it all the time.
+This recipe combines sweet apples, caramelized brown sugar, crumbly oatmeal, and fragrant cinnamon to create a delicious treat that’s so easy, you’ll want to make it all the time.
+The Instant Pot does the hard work so you get to sit back and enjoy the smell of your house as it cooks.
+And after that first warm bite, you will be sharing it with others.

-I love making anything I can in the Instant Pot!
-It means I don’t have to heat up my house with the oven and almost always, I get to save time.
+Instant Pot does the heavy lifting - I love making anything I can in the Instant Pot!
+It means I don't have to heat up my house with the oven and almost always, I get to save time.
 From meals like Instant Pot hamburger soup and instant pot broccoli cheddar soup to sweets like cinnamon roll French toast casserole, everything can be done in the Instant Pot.
+This keeps your house from heating up while still making oven delicious meals.

 Any variety of apple will do to make this apple crisp.
 Traditionally, firm tart apples like granny smith apples are what people use and provide the best results especially when making instant pot desserts as they hold up under the high pressure really well.
 However, any of them will work.
 It really depends on how sweet you like your filling.